Film and TV drama

 Take a short course:

-- National Film and Television School short courses on business and marketing
+- Search the National Film and Television School short courses for training in business or marketing

 Look outside the industry: